FLabbaf97/GenoPHI/README.md

 ### General Questions

 **Q: Can GenoPHI be used for organisms other than phages and bacteria?**
 A: Yes!
 While designed for phage-host interactions, GenoPHI works with any protein sequences and phenotypes.
-It's been applied to bacteria, archaea, and eukaryotic microbes.

 **Q: How many genomes do I need for reliable predictions?**
 A: Minimum: ~20 strains and 20 phages with ~400 interactions.
 Recommended: 50+ strains, 50+ phages, 5000+ interactions for robust models.